Resistance To Change Leaves Madrid And Zidane Pondering Futures Again - UrduPoint

 Resistance To Change Leaves Madrid And Zidane Pondering Futures Again

+Madrid confirmed on Friday that Zidane had tested positive.
+He will miss his side's trip to Alaves in La Liga on Saturday as they seek a return to winning form following back-to-back Cup defeats.

-Humiliated in the cup by Segunda B's Alcoyano, a week after being outfought and largely outplayed in the Spanish Super Cup by Athletic Bilbao, Madrid find themselves in another slump.
+Humiliated by third-tier Alcoyano on Wednesday, a week after being outfought and largely outplayed in the Spanish Super Cup by Athletic Bilbao, Madrid find themselves in another slump.

 Their season might well finish without a trophy, with Atletico Madrid marching on in La Liga and Europe's elite stretching the gap even further away from Spain's once formidable trio in the Champions League.

-Zidane needs another reaction now, starting at Mendizorrotza against Alaves on Saturday, like when Madrid won the Clasico at Camp Nou in October, and rattled off six victories on the bounce in December, each time after their coach's position had come under scrutiny.
+The Frenchman, although he will have to watch from afar, needs another reaction now, starting at Mendizorrotza against Alaves.
+When his position came under scrutiny twice earlier his season, the team responded by winning the Clasico at Camp Nou in October, and later by rattling off six straight victories in December.

-The difference this time is not just the scale of the failure against Alcoyano - who have not played in the top flight in half a century - but that it left Zidane accused of ignoring the future too.
+The difference this time is not just the scale of the failure against Alcoyano -- who have not played in the top flight in 70 years -- but that it left Zidane accused of ignoring the future.

-His reliance on a select core was underlined by the poor performances of fringe players like Isco, Marcelo and Eder Militao, who looked short of sharpness and, perhaps, motivation.
+His reliance on a select core was underlined by the poor performances of fringe players such as Isco, Marcelo and Eder Militao, who looked short of sharpness and, perhaps, motivation.

 And what about those not there?
 Luka Jovic was sent back on loan to Eintracht Frankfurt and scored twice for them in 28 minutes.